CollectivaT-dev/ParlamentParla/README.md

 This is the ParlamentParla speech corpus for Catalan.
 The audio segments were extracted from recordings the Catalan Parliament Catalan Parliament ([Parlament de Catalunya](https://www.parlament.cat/)) plenary sessions.
-We aligned the transcriptions with the recordings and extracted the cleanest 320 hours.
+We aligned the transcriptions with the recordings and extracted the corpus.
 The content belongs to the Catalan Parliament and the data is released conforming their [terms of use](https://www.parlament.cat/pcat/serveis-parlament/avis-legal/).